 Develops proficiency in using the programming principles introduced in CMS 167 and experience in incorporating those principles into working computer programs.

 Develops discipline in program design, problem solving, debugging, and testing, with an introduction to data structures.
 Topics include: abstract data types, complexity analysis, and recursion.
 Basic data structures (queues, stacks, trees, and graphs) and transformations (sorting and searching) are introduced as representative of the fundamental tools that are used to aid in software development.
 A high-level programming language is used to construct programs of a moderate size.
 Prerequisite: CMS 167 and 167L.

 Overview of key computer science concepts in the context of business applications, including advanced spreadsheet programming, data management, information security, and data analytics.
 Includes use of common software packages such as Microsoft Excel, relational database systems, and an introduction to programming in a general-purpose language such as Python or R.

 CMS 230 Introduction to Computer Systems

 Introduction to the study of how software controls the critical hardware components of a computer's architecture – the CPU and RAM.
 Topics include development of C language programs, comparison of high-order procedural languages to machine language programs, CPU organization and functionality at the register/bus level, instruction formats, and development of machine language and assembly level programs using multiple addressing modes, flow-of-control branching and subroutine calls.
-Prerequisite: CMS 170 and MAT 140, or CMS 150.
+Prerequisite: CMS 170.

 CMS 270 Object-Oriented Design & Development